Television Personalities: Later years and revival

 In 1983 the band comprised Treacy, Dave Musker on keyboards, Joe Foster on guitar and Mark Flunder on bass.
 Jeffrey Bloom joined on drums at a gig in Alan McGee's Living Room club, and shortly afterwards Stephen Bird —AKA Jowe Head— replaced Flunder on bass.
 This line-up went on the band's first tour of Europe before Foster and Musker left.
 This left the band as a guitar, bass and drums threesome; Treacy, Head, and Bloom would continue as the Television Personalities for the next 14 years.
 The band were regulars on the London gig scene and also did several tours of the UK, Europe, the U.S. and Japan.
 The Chocolate Art and Camping in France live albums were recorded during this time.

 Various line-up changes and circumstances prevented the recordings for Privilege from being released until 1990.
 Their subsequent album Closer to God was a combination of sixties style pop and darker material, and was similar in tone to The Painted Word.

 Treacy later struggled with mental health issues and drug addiction, and from 1998 to June 2004 was incarcerated for theft.
 He spent time on the prison ship HMP Weare in Portland Harbour, Dorset, England.
 A gig at the Hanbury Ballroom, Brighton on 6 August 2005 ended in chaos after half an hour when Treacy had apparent difficulties with his guitars and mic stand.
 His bandmates left him on stage, and the gig was halted by the management.
 His 2006 comeback album My Dark Places received widespread critical acclaim, including for the single "Velvet Underground".
 The NME described the album as a "stunningly original record-harrowing and hilarious in equal amounts", while the BBC wrote that the album "captures the offbeat brilliance that made the TVPs indie legends in the 70s, characterised by Treacy’s endearingly slapdash attitude towards singing in tune and playing in time."
 He was reportedly seriously ill in October 2011 following surgery to remove a blood clot in his brain.
 He regained consciousness in December, but remained hospitalised.
 By 2016 he was still recovering from the surgery, but said he intended to return to music.

 In January 2018, Fire Records released the long-lost Beautiful Despair as the band's twelfth album.
 It had been recorded in 1990 on a 4-track, between 1989's "Privilege" and 1992's "Closer to God", but remained unreleased.

+In November 2018 members of Television Personalities formed with guests to play a benefit show for Dan Treacy at London's 100 Club.
+The current line up features all members of the band who played with Dan at various times in his career.